SalmaFaragalla/Mini-Oscilloscope/README.md

 # PWM-Drawer

 ## Description
+This project was implemented as a part of NeuronetiX  Embedded systems Internship.
 PWM drawer works as a mini oscilloscope that is responsible for printing the frequency and the waveform of the generated PWM signal.
 The generated wave came from two sources, external sources